CLPeh/promotion-tool-example/README.md

 ### Project Overview
 The project aims to develop a web-based task management application that helps individuals and teams efficiently organize and track their tasks, improving productivity and collaboration.
 The application provides a user-friendly interface for creating, assigning, prioritizing, and monitoring tasks, along with features for task categorization, deadlines, and progress tracking.

-### Project Goals
-**Efficient Task Management**
-The primary goal of the project is to provide a robust and intuitive task management system that allows users to easily create, organize, and track their tasks in a centralized platform.

-**Collaboration and Teamwork**
-The application promotes collaboration by enabling users to create shared projects and assign tasks to team members.
-It includes features for task delegation, notifications, and real-time updates to facilitate effective teamwork.

-**Productivity Enhancement**
-The project aims to enhance users' productivity by providing features such as task prioritization, deadline reminders, progress tracking, and customizable task views.

-**User-Friendly Interface**
-The application focuses on delivering a user-friendly interface that ensures a smooth and intuitive user experience.
-It emphasizes simplicity, clarity, and ease of navigation to maximize user adoption and satisfaction.

 ### Key Features
 **Promotion Creation**
+Users are able to:
+- create new promotion
-Users can create new promotion, set the promotion period and duration, promotion limit type and so on.
+- set the promotion period
+- set the promotion duration
+- promotion limit type

 **Promotion Modification**
-The application allows users to update the promotion info.
+Users are able to:
+- modify the promotion info
+- save changes to the database

 **Promotion View**
-The application allows users to view the promotion details, currency settings, prize pool information, transaction and transaction summary.
+Users are able to view:
+- promotion details
+- currency settings
+- prize pool information
+- transaction
+- transaction summary

 **Promotion Cancellation**
+Users are able to:
-The application allows users to cancel the promotion.
+- cancel the existing promotion

 **Promotion Filtering and Searching**
-Users can filter and search promotion based on criteria such as promotion name, type, operator, status, start or end date.
+Application allow user to filter and search promotion based on criteria:
+- promotion name
+- promotion type
+- operator
+- promotion status
+- promotion start or end date

 ### Technologies Used
 Front-end: HTML, CSS, JavaScript, React.js